Treating and Managing Cystic Fibrosis

 For More Information:

-• Local CF chapters of the CF Foundation are available to help support parents of newly diagnosed CF in children, as well as in older individuals with CF.
+• Local CF chapters of the CF Foundation are available to help support parents of children newly diagnosed with CF, as well as older individuals living with CF.

 • The CF Patient Assistance Foundation helps people with CF afford medication and the devices needed to stay healthy.
 It also assists individuals in applying for supplemental social security and social security disability benefits.

-• The CF legal hotline that provides information for individuals with CF about their rights.
+• The CF legal hotline provides information for individuals with CF about their rights.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.